ytakefuji/defense/README.md

 $ pip install milspend

 # How to run milspend
+Milspend program allows user to specify up to four countries to plot military spending of the specified countries.
+For example, the following command can display military spending of the US, China, Russia and Japan in the graph.

 $ milspend USA China Russia Japan

 <img src='https://github.com/ytakefuji/defense/raw/main/uscnrujp.png' height=480 width=640>
+The following command can display military spending of Japan and South Korea.

 $ milspend Japan 'Korea, South'